transferzero/transferzero-sdk-dotnet/docs/LogsApi.md

 <a name="getwebhooklog"></a>
 # **GetWebhookLog**
-> WebhookLogResponse GetWebhookLog (Guid? webhookLogID)
+> WebhookLogResponse GetWebhookLog (Guid webhookLogID)

 Fetch an individual webhook log